Dino Crisis: Future

-For several years fans have been asking for a new installment in the Dino Crisis series.
-In 2014, rumors began circulating that Capcom had begun development on Dino Crisis 4.
-Tao Weishi (the producer of Monster Hunter Online) was interested in working with Capcom on a revival of the Dino Crisis series.
+For several decades fans have been asking for a new installment in the Dino Crisis series.
+In 2014, there was circulating news that Capcom had begun development on Dino Crisis 4 with the intention of announcing the sequel at the Tokyo Game Show of that year.
+Tao Weishi, the producer of Monster Hunter Online, was interested in working with Capcom on a revival of the Dino Crisis series.
 Bocanegra stated: "It would certainly be nice to get a Dino Crisis revival.
 And Capcom could potentially start by remastering the original game, which would fall in line nicely with their current strategy when it comes to remasters".
 Shinji Mikami has also stated that he has long held ideas for a new game in the series.

 In March 2017, Capcom's Masachika Kawata said he was not aware of any internal plans to revive the series despite it being a good prospect for remasters or remakes.
 In December, the official Twitter account for Capcom's lead development team responded to a fan asking if a new Dino Crisis title would release soon, to which they replied: "If a lot of people wish".

+Both the original Dino Crisis and Dino Crisis 2 were made available to purchase on GOG.com on January 29, 2025 as part of GOG's ongoing Preservation Program.

 Legacy

 A six-part manhua based on Dino Crisis (恐龍危機) was published in Hong Kong.
-It is a loose adaptation of the first Dino Crisis game, and was published by the Hong Kong-based company Jade Dynasty (玉皇朝).
+It is a loose adaptation of the first Dino Crisis game, and was published by the Hong Kong–based company Jade Dynasty (玉皇朝).
 The series was produced by Tony Wong (黄玉郎).

-Regina has also appeared in the tactical role-playing video game Namco × Capcom, beginning on a cruise ship from Gun Survivor 4 (Resident Evil: Dead Aim), and as a card in SNK vs. Capcom: Card Fighters Clash.
+Regina has also appeared in the tactical role-playing video game Namco × Capcom, beginning on a cruise ship from Gun Survivor 4 (Resident Evil: Dead Aim), and as a card in SNK vs. Capcom: Card Fighters' Clash.
 In Resident Evil 3: Nemesis, the player can unlock her outfit with a red wig as a bonus costume for Jill Valentine.
 Annie also "cosplays" as Regina in Super Ultra Dead Rising 3 Arcade Remix Hyper Edition EX Plus Alpha, a downloadable content for Dead Rising 3.
 A figure of her was released by Yujin in the Namco × Capcom series.